adobe-apiplatform/umapi-documentation/docs/en/api/ActionsCmds.md

   }
 ]
 ```
-Add the developer admin role for the user for a given product profile:
+Add the developer role for the user for a given product profile:
 ```json
 [
   {